 Your Eco-Friendly Gym: Where to Start

 As an example, consider installing water bottle filling stations throughout the facility.
-These stations provide members with an immediate source of hydration so they do not have to use wasteful bottled water or sports drinks sold in plastic containers.
-Add a water bottle filling station to each fitness area of every floor of your facility and your members won't be tempted to buy water or sports drinks in such environmentally-harmful plastic containers.
+These stations provide members with an immediate source of hydration.
+It will reduce the use of bottled water or sports drinks.
+These stations should be added to each fitness area of every floor of your facility.
+This will ensure it is easy for your members to fill up their water bottles.

-Flooring for an Eco-Friendly Gym
+Eco-Friendly Gym Flooring

 New eco-friendly flooring options made with renewable resources like cork and bamboo are also available.
 Bamboo is one of the most sustainable flooring products available.

-How to Minimize Water Consumption
+How to Reduce Water Consumption In Your Gym

 There are many ways to reduce your gym's water usage.
 Add low-flow toilets to the entire building, from the locker rooms to employee bathrooms.
 Install low-flow sink faucets and shower heads.
 These green options save upwards of 2.5 gallons of water each minute.
 Don't forget to insulate water pipes to reduce energy costs further.